 >

-must conclude that there is no genuine issue of material fact that A) the complainant has rights to the name and B) the respondent has no rights or legitimate interest in the name.
+the Examiner, should give a finding that there is no genuine issue of material fact.
+Such finding may include the finding that A) the complainant has rights to the name and B) the respondent has no rights or legitimate interest in the name.

-This means that the complainant must present evidence to substantiate its trademark rights in the domain name (e.g., evidence of a matching trademark registration from a jurisdiction that performs substantive
+This means that the complainant must present adequate evidence to substantiate its trademark rights in the domain name (e.g., evidence of a trademark registration

-review) and evidence that the domain name was registered and is being used abusively to infringe the trademark.
+) and evidence that the domain name was registered and/or is being used abusively to infringe the trademark.

-If the Examiner concludes that complainant has not met its burden, or that real factual questions remain around any of the elements, the Examiner must reject the complaint as inappropriate for Rapid Suspension.
+If the Examiner finds that the complainant has not met its burden, or that genuine issues of material fact remain unsatisfied in regards any of the elements, the Examiner will reject the complaint as inappropriate for Rapid Suspension.

 >